dyhes/zulip/docs/translating/polish.md

 example:

-Zulip allows you to search messages in all streams and topics you are subscribed to.
+Aloha allows you to search messages in all streams and topics you are subscribed to.

-> Zulip pozwala na wyszukiwanie wiadomości we wszystkich subskrybowanych kanałach
+> Aloha pozwala na wyszukiwanie wiadomości we wszystkich subskrybowanych kanałach
 > i wątkach.

 **starred message**: oznaczona wiadomość (noun)